 It is also useful to recruiters/employers who want to make a detailed job description for the role for use in their hiring process.

-They can apply the surgical technologist job description template provided on this page in making a good one for their organizations.
+They can apply the surgical technologist job description example provided on this page in making a good one for their organizations.